sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 So I wanted to measure the trade directly.
 How much CPU time do varints cost in Go?
 How much faster are fixed-size integers?
 And where do ZigZag integers fit into the picture?

-The answer from these benchmarks is pretty clear: **for this kind of CPU-bound protobuf encoding and decoding, fixed-size integers are faster.
-Sometimes much faster.**
+The benchmarks mostly confirmed the intuition, with one caveat: **for this packed repeated 64-bit benchmark, fixed-size integers are faster in the standard Go protobuf path, especially when values are large or negative.** Implementation details still matter.
+The `hyperpb.Shared` result for small positive varints is the fastest parse in the whole benchmark because it combines a much smaller payload with a specialized parser and memory model.

-In these Go benchmarks, fixed-size integers were up to **4.4x faster during marshaling** and **4.5x faster during unmarshaling** when handling larger or negative values.
-The wire-size trade-off is real, but so is the CPU cost of varints.
+Within the same implementation path, fixed-size integers were up to **4.4x faster during marshaling** and **4.5x faster during unmarshaling** when handling larger or negative values.
+The wire-size trade-off is real, but so is the CPU cost of long varints.

 ---

 ## Wire Format Mechanics: Varints vs. Fixed

-To understand the benchmark results, we need to look at what protobuf actually writes to the wire.
+The benchmark only makes sense if we look at the bytes first.

 This article focuses on three groups of integer types: